xandre-clementsmith/neural-architecture/Functional Systems/Intermediary Systems/Neurotransmission Systems/Dopamine (DA).md

 ### General Information
 - Catecholamine / Monoamine Neurotransmitter synthesized from Tyrosine
+- A8, A9, and A10 represent the most ancient component of the reticular formation
+- Dopamine appears universally involved in animal reward, with the exception of octopamine (closely related to [[Norepinephrine]]) for anthropods
 - G-protein coupled dopamine receptors: D1-like (D1, D5) activate adenylyl cyclase, produce protein kinase A (PKA), and active Na+ channels; D2-like (D2, D3, D4) inhibit adenylyl cyclase and activate K+ channels
 	- D1: memory, attention, impulse control, regulation of renal function, locomotion
 	- D2: locomotion, attention, sleep, memory, learning